elastic/apm-pipeline-library/vars/README.md

     }
 ```

-* *serviceName*: name of the service used in the OpenTelemetry traces.
-Optional
-* *serviceVersion*: version of the service used in the OpenTelemetry traces.
-Optional
-* *traceName*: name of the trace used in the OpenTelemetry traces.
-Optional
 * *testResults*: from the `junit` step.
 Mandatory
 * *allowEmptyResults*: from the `junit` step.
 Optional
 * *keepLongStdio*: from the `junit` step.
 Optional